AdrianAbeyta/ICML2019-TREX/gazebo/README.md

 ```
 ## Virtual environment
 From the general python package sanity perspective, it is a good idea to use virtual environments (virtualenvs) to make sure packages from different projects do not interfere with each other.
+This particular project requires ROS and Baselines integration of which both systems requre specific versions of python inorder to run correctly.
 You can install virtualenv (which is itself a pip package) via
 ```bash
 pip install virtualenv
 ```